uzairqidwai/tappy/README.md

 ###### Windows tappy App

-For Windows: Download [tappy_app.exe](https://github.com/uzairqidwai/tappy/raw/main/tappy_app/tappy_app_windows/tappy_app.exe) and run.
+For Windows: First download the [Arduino IDE](https://www.arduino.cc/en/software) and install it.
+Then, download [tappy_app.exe](https://github.com/uzairqidwai/tappy/raw/main/tappy_app/tappy_app_windows/tappy_app.exe) and run it.
 Be sure to plug in the reader before you run the software.
 (The arduino has to be programmed with tappy_app.ino for the desktop app to work)

 ###### Debug Windows tappy App